Kong/docs.konghq.com/app/deck/guides/distributed-configuration.md

   tags.
 - Export the entire configuration of Kong, and divide up the configuration into different files.
 Then, add the `select_tags` info to the file.
-  This will require recreation of the database now, since decK will not detect any of the entities present (as they are missing the common tag).
+  This will require re-creation of the database now, since decK will not detect any of the entities present (as they are missing the common tag).